shahchayan9/gRPC-Communication/README.md

 3. Run the appropriate processes on each Mac:

 - **Mac 1**: Processes A and B
-- **Mac 2**: Processes C and D
+- **Mac 2**: Processes C, D and E
-- **Mac 3**: Process E

 4. Use the Python client to interact with the system

-This implementation demonstrates how to create a two-way communication system without relying solely on request-response style by utilizing the shared memory cache.
-Queries can be processed by retrieving results from the cache when available, avoiding the need for making additional network requests.
+This implementation demonstrates creating a two-way communication system without relying solely on request-response style by utilizing the shared memory cache.
+Queries can be processed by retrieving results from the cache when available, avoiding the need to make additional network requests.

 This system provides a foundation for exploring more complex distributed systems with transactionless caching and advanced overlay configurations.